-Integrating the Healthcare Enterprise-Radiation Oncology (IHE-RO) is an ASTRO-sponsored initiative for improving the functionality of the radiation oncology clinic.
 Created in 2004, it is composed of members of the radiation oncology team, administrators and industry representatives that work together to ensure a safe and efficient radiation oncology clinic.
 The IHE-RO task force develops IHE Integration Profiles, which specify how industry standards are to be used to address specific clinical problems and ambiguities.
 These integration profiles are then tested at ASTRO’s annual Connectathon, where vendors meet to test the connectivity of their products.

 An important part of helping to ensure patient safety, IHE-RO is part of ASTRO’s Target Safely initiative.